 3. Bluehost WP PRO

-WP Pro is just like WordPress hosting, but it is a managed platform.
-A managed platform means that most of the technical stuff about your website is managed by Bluehost.
+WP Pro is just like standard WordPress hosting, but it is a managed platform.
+A managed platform means that most of the technical stuff related to your website is managed by Bluehost.
 Bluehost also takes care of things like optimizing the hosting infrastructure.
 This ensures that your platform makes use of the resources that are allocated to it.

 - The second plan is the Grow plan which costs $29.95 per month for new customers paying three years in advance.
 After that period, though, the renewal costs $39.99.
 The plan comes with everything in the build plan plus Jetpack premium, business review tools, Bluehost's SEO tools, jetpack Ads integration, 10GB video compression, Blue Sky Ticket support, and 1 office mailbox free for thirty days.
 If you're looking to build an audience for your WordPress website, this plan gives you all you need to maximize your traffic.